 Lauren Kern earned a Bachelor of Arts degree in Psychology from Simpson College in 2014.
 She is currently working towards an M.S. in Clinical Mental Health Counseling at Drake University.
 Lauren has always been passionate about serving others and helping their voices be heard.
 As an Applied Behavior Analysis specialist, she worked with children living with autism (2014-2016).
 Lauren currently works with adults living with a mental illness at Passageway where she connects members with resources to improve social and work skills to enrich their lives.
 Her dream job is to have a registered therapy dog and work with college students.
 She enjoys volunteering weekly to read to young children and promote literacy through The United Way.
 In her free time, Lauren enjoys reading, hiking, baking, and exploring national parks with her husband.

-After working as a school teacher and pastor for many years, Jason is currently attending Drake University working on a Master’s degree in Mental Health Counseling.
+After working as a school teacher and pastor for many years, Jason has recently graduated from Drake University with a Master’s degree in Mental Health Counseling.
 Although not really an IT guru, Jason is a bit of a renaissance man, and it appears that is how he managed to land the job of the web coordinator for IMHCA.
-Jason grew up in Michigan but has lived in Iowa with his wife and three children for more than 20 years, and he is looking forward to practicing as a counselor in central Iowa when he graduates from Drake.
+Jason grew up in Michigan but has lived in Iowa with his wife and three children for more than 20 years, and he is looking forward to practicing as a counselor in central Iowa.
 When he isn't working (as a mortgage loan officer currently) or studying, Jason enjoys trying to protect motorists by reducing the deer population, and riding his old-school 1980 Honda motorcycle.